sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 The ultimate goal is to equip stakeholders with clear visual insights that will enhance strategic discussions, strengthen customer loyalty initiatives, and ensure that repeat business continues to drive long-term growth.

-# Data Preparation and Visualization Approach
+# Data Preparation and Visualization Approach:
 Dataset used for the project can be accessed [here](https://github.com/sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/blob/main/repeat_customer_rate_data.csv).

 To ensure the accuracy and quality of the analysis, I utilized Power Query within Power BI for comprehensive data cleaning and transformation.
 This process involved: